ambrose-leung/linqpad-interactive/README.md

 ```

 # Ideal User Experience
-User installs VS Code extension, opens .linq file, chooses command to convert, New .ipynb is generated and opened in VS Code.
+User installs VS Code extension, opens .linq file, chooses command to convert (Ctrl+Shift+P), New .ipynb is generated and opened in VS Code.

 # Current User Experience
 User creates .ipynb and runs 2 cells of C# code, one requires the path to the .linq file to be entered manually.
-New .ipynb is generated and opened in VS Code.
+New .ipynb is generated and opened in VS Code (on Windows).

 # Technical
 - Uses `Microsoft.DotNet.Interactive.Documents` nuget to create .ipynb